Bank repossessions in Corona times?

-The following question we get is “If you are such a experienced, licensed and established agent – why haven’t you got the great bank repossessions I see advertised on the internet?
-If I search “buy bank repossession in Marbella on Google I get all these ones up – look 70% discount”.
+Another question we get is: “If you are such an experienced, licensed and established agent – why haven’t you got the great bank repossessions I see advertised on the internet?
+Searching “buy bank repossession in Marbella on Google and all these ones come up – look 70% discount”.

 Google search “Buy Bank repossession Marbella”

-3. On the third page the agent claimed they had “first pick” on Bank repossessions and there were a few advertised mixed with normal resale properties.
-We saw two that looked interesting, but after looking into it it, the first one was’t listed with this agent but another via the mls network and it wasn’t available.
-The second one was also with another agent and impossible to view.
+3. On the third page the agent claimed they had “first pick” on Bank repossessions.
+A few were advertised mixed with normal resale properties.
+We saw two properties that looked interesting but after looking into it, the first one wasn’t listed with this agent.
+It was with another, via the mls network and it wasn’t available.
+The second property was also with another agent and impossible to view.

 4. This page had a short introduction but the properties advertised were from other agents again.
 Not own listings.
 Funny as they claimed to be locally known for bank repossessions.

 5. This agent just showed a page with their cheapest properties.
 A storeroom in Fuengirola being listed as number 1.

 6. This page actually looked good and showed things that looked very interesting!
 But when opening the first one it stated “Future release.
 Not on the market yet.
 Register now,” which did not sound so encouraging.
 Clicking on the next one we were met with the text: “The bank doesn’t pay us any commission so we charge our clients 2% on the sales price”.
 That is a praxis that is actually illegal in Andalusia.
 As an agent you have to have a signed permission from the vendor to advertise a property.

 We could go on like this but to save this blog getting too long I can say that we did not find anything of interest!
 Only agents trying to get contact details from clients in order to offer them other things.
 Very sad and frustrating that people actually fall for this.